bergesinstitute/graf-method/book-2-unit-1.md

 *Sara es rubia y tiene los ojos grises.*

-> Note: Using the article (*María tiene el pelo largo*) in these types of sentences is not mandatory, but it is commonly done.
+> Using the article (*María tiene el pelo largo*) in these types of sentences is not mandatory,
+> but it is commonly done.
 The sentence would also be perfectly correct without it: *María tiene pelo largo.*

 # Feelings and physical states in Spanish